Salmasakr/birthday-gift/README.md

-made a page saying happy birthday and gaving him some gifts by using Html,css.
+made a page for my friend saying happy birthday and gaving her some gifts by using Html,css.